ScottLogic/practitioners-guides/_pages/ProjectWeekOne.md

 author: Catherine Pratt
 ---

+by Catherine Pratt

-How a seasoned pro lays the \[x\] foundations for project success during week 1 of a project
+How a seasoned pro lays the foundations for project success during the first week of a project

 **About this series** - the Scott Logic practitioner's guides are designed to be small practical guides for IT professionals.
 We draw on our collective